oist/Usiigaci/README.md

 3. Metamorph tracked data

-of all, since Lineage mapper and Metamorph only provide cell centroids data, the parameters regarding cell area, perimeter and orientation cannot be analyzed (there shouldn't be any error, just lack of data)
+of all, since Lineage mapper and Metamorph only provide cell centroids data, the parameters regarding cell area, perimeter and orientation cannot be analyzed (there shouldn't be any error, just lack of data during data analysis and visualization in the notebook)

 ## How to make your own training data and train them.
 We manually annotate training data  (phase contrast image acquired on Nikon Ti-E microscope with 10X Ph-1 objective and 1.5X intermediate magnification on Hamamatsu Orca Flash V4.0 with 2x2 binning) using opensource software Fiji ImageJ.